scope-lab-vu/ns_gym/README.md

 # Quickstart
 Suppose we want to model a non-stationary environment in the classical CartPole environment, where the pole’s mass increases by 0.1 units at each time step, and the system’s gravity increases through a random walk every three time steps.
-Furthermore, we want the decision-making agent to have a basic notification level.
+NS-Gym let's us emulate "runtime" monitors tha can detect changes in the environment (but not the magnitude of the changes) and a "model updater" the tells us the magnitude of the changes.
+In this case we simple want the decision making entity to be notified that there has been a change in the environment but not know to what extent.
+The corresponds to the decision-making agent to having a "basic notification level".
 The following code snippet shows the general experimental setup in this CartPole Gymnasium environment using NS-Gym.

 ```python